nilinswap/local_library/README.md

         return render(request, 'catalog/book_renew_librarian.html', context)

     ```
+    - The if-else block is a very common pattern used to handle post request method,
     - get_object_or_404(): Returns a specified object from a model based on its primary key value, and raises an Http404 exception (not found) if the record does not exist.
     - HttpResponseRedirect: This creates a redirect to a specified URL (HTTP status code 302).
     - reverse(): This generates a URL from a URL configuration name and a set of arguments.
 It is the Python equivalent of the url tag that we've been using in our templates.